go-goyave/goyave/docs_src/src/guide/basics/routing.md

 Get the URI of this route.

+The returned URI is relative to the parent router of this route, it is NOT the full path to this route.

 Note that this URI may contain route parameters in their définition format.
 Use the request's URI if you want to see the URI as it was requested by the client.

 | Parameters | Return   |